A divorcing couple signing their consent order

 Consent order

-A consent order must be approved by the court before it is binding.
+A consent order must be approved by the court before it is binding and enforceable.
 It can be sent to the court for approval at any point after a conditional order in the divorce has been granted by the court.
-Financial matters cannot be fully resolved and recorded in a court approved consent order without divorce proceedings having first been issued.
+As such, financial matters cannot be fully resolved and recorded in a court approved consent order without divorce proceedings having first been issued.

 An agreed consent order, when submitted to the court for approval, is sent with a Statement of Information form (D81).
-The D81 provides a rundown of the couple’s respective income, capital and pensions positions both before and after the proposed consent order takes effect.
+The D81 provides a rundown of the couple’s respective income, capital and pension positions both before and after the proposed consent order takes effect.
+The judge will use this D81 to consider if the consent order proposed by the parties provides a fair outcome.

-When considering whether to approve the consent order, a judge is to have regard to a number of factors.
-Fairness is the key consideration for the judge however.
+When considering whether to approve the consent order, a judge is to have regard to a number of factors including the parties’ resources and needs.
+The key consideration for a judge is fairness.
 The D81 needs to be drafted in such a manner that will help the judge make that determination.
+Our family finance team are specialists who will be able to assist in completing this form.

-Once a consent order has been approved by the court, its terms are legally binding upon the couple.
+Once a consent order has been approved by the court, its terms are legally binding upon the couple and can be enforced if there is non-compliance.

 Most consent orders include the following: